Azure/Azure-Sentinel/Solutions/Network Session Essentials/Playbooks/SummarizeData/readme.md

-# Network Session Solution for Microsoft Sentinel Summarization capability
+# Network Session Essentials Solution Summarization capability

 This logic app helps to summarize Network session data into custom tables.
 This would incur additional cost.

  ## Summary
- To ensure good performance of Network session solution, summarization capability can be used.
+ To ensure good performance of Network Session Essentials solution, summarization capability can be used.
 This would create various custom tables containing analytics based on different parameters of ASIM Network Session Schema.

 ### Deployment instructions
 1. Deploy the playbook by clicking on "Deploy to Azure" button.
 This will take you to deploying an ARM Template wizard.